Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: Evolution of the Gender Wage Gap

 \subsection{Main Decompositions}

-Tables~\ref{tab:dy1g}-\ref{tab:dy2g} report the decompositions of the mean earnings gap for the two populations considered.
-The mean gap for participants has more than halved during the period: from over 40\% gender gap for workers, it was equal to 18\%.
+Tables~\ref{tab:dy1g}-\ref{tab:dy2g} report the decompositions of the mean earnings gap for the two populations considered.\footnote{The estimates of the decompositions of mean earnings with the Heckman 2-stage estimator are very similar to those found with the QRS estimator.
+These are shown in Figures~\ref{fig:dech1}-\ref{fig:dech2} in Appendix~\ref{app:tabs}.} The mean gap for participants has more than halved during the period: from over 40\% gender gap for workers, it was equal to 19\%.
 Out of the four components, the largest one in every period has been the coefficients component.
-Its size displays some yearly variation driven by the fluctuation of the slope and copula parameters for male workers.
-Analogously, the selection component also displays an erratic behavior, which is again a consequence of the estimates of the copula for males.
-The sign of this component is often negative, and when it is positive it is not significant at the 95\% confidence level.
-Moreover, it displays a slightly downward trend, thus increasingly helping in the reduction of the mean gap (by 14 percentage points in the last year of analysis).
-This contrasts with the coefficients component, which does not exhibit a clear trend.\footnote{The erratic behavior of these two components could be linked to the strength of the instrument, which is weaker for male workers.
+Its size displays some yearly variation driven by the fluctuation of the slope and copula parameters for male workers.\footnote{The erratic behavior of this and the selection components could be linked to the strength of the instrument, which is weaker for male workers.
 To see this, note that the autocorrelation of the total gap is 0.99.
 Out of the four components, it is also large for the endowments (0.99) and participation components (0.79), whereas for the coefficients and selection components are significantly smaller: 0.47 and 0.37, respectively.
 However, the autocorrelation of the sum of these two components is equal to 0.93.
-Therefore, it is plausible that the lack of strength of the instrument may be responsible for the large variations in the size of these two components even in consecutive years.}
+Therefore, it is plausible that the lack of strength of the instrument may be responsible for the large variations in the size of these two components even in consecutive years.} If one considers the moving average estimates of the copula parameters, it can be seen a decrease of this component until the mid-nineties, increasing afterwards.\footnote{See Figures~\ref{fig:meanyma1}-\ref{fig:meanyma2} in Appendix~\ref{app:tabs}.} Analogously, the selection component also displays an erratic behavior, which is again a consequence of the estimates of the copula for males.
+The sign of this component is often negative, and when it is positive it is not significant at the 95\% confidence level.
+Moreover, it displays a slightly downward trend, thus increasingly helping in the reduction of the mean gap (by 14 percentage points in the last year of analysis).